Ada-Developers-Academy/core-unit-1/nested-data-and-nested-loops/nested-lists-and-dictionaries.md

 ### !challenge
 * type: paragraph
 * id: c49169ab-1a7c-447b-9399-4ee331e5d596
-* title: Nested Lists and Dictionaries I
+* title: Nested Lists and Dictionaries
 ##### !question
 Use 1-4 sentences to describe this data structure.
 Describe each layer of the data structure, starting with the outer data structure.